VolkanSah/Debug-Logger-Pro/README.md

 **The Solution:** Instead of patching these issues one by one, I collaborated with Claude 4 Sonnet to rebuild the plugin properly.
 The AI helped identify the bugs, suggested modern WordPress best practices, and helped implement professional error handling.

-**Credits:** Special thanks to Anthropic's Claude 4 Sonnet for the code review, bug identification, and architectural improvements that made this version possible.
+**Credits:** Special thanks to Anthropic's Claude 4 Sonnet for the code review, bug identification, and architectural improvements that made this version possible. **Additional thanks to Google's Gemini for the full internationalization support and the generation of the `.pot` and `.po` language files.**

 ## Contributing